 Intended to enable the Board to purchase tickets or contribute donations to fundraising events.
-Financial contributions as well as the attendance of Board members at fundraising events for organizations that work closely with the Ottawa Police Service allows the Board to demonstrate its support for the ongoing work of partner agencies such as Crime Stoppers, the Boys and Girls Clubs of Ottawa, and the Street Ambassador Program.
+Financial contributions as well as the attendance of Board members at fundraising events for organizations that work closely with the Ottawa Police Service allows the Board to demonstrate its support for the ongoing work of partner agencies.